-6. A new Preference List with the names of three faculty members in RANKED ORDER is to be submitted before the second rotation on October 5, 2017, and again before the third rotation on November 9, 2017.

-7. Before the second and third rotations, you are strongly encouraged to meet with additional faculty members to discuss rotation opportunities in those laboratories.
+- 6. A new Preference List with the names of three faculty members in RANKED ORDER is to be submitted before the second rotation, and again before the third rotation. - 7.
+Before the second and third rotations, you are strongly encouraged to meet with additional faculty members to discuss rotation opportunities in those laboratories.
 It is very likely that the initial list of preferences you submitted before the first rotation will change, as you learn more about the program and more about research opportunities at Texas A&M.